craftworkgames/website/docs/features/collections/collections.md

 ## Object Pooling

-An `ObjectPool<T>` allows reuse of memory for a group of items to avoid Garbage Collection.
+Pooling of Objects allows reuse of memory for a group of items to avoid Garbage Collection.
+These are a bit more advanced, and an entire page is dedicated to them.

-More information is in the [Object Pooling](../object-pooling/object-pooling.md) documentation.
+More information is in the [Object Pooling](docs/features/object-pooling/object-pooling.md) documentation.

 ## ObservableCollection